-PO4 7 E47

-major drainage system has the capacity to safely vey stormwater flows for the defined flood event.
+PO4 17 E47 major drainage system has the capacity to safely vey stormwater flows for the defined flood event.
 The roads, drainage pathways, drainage features and waterways safely convey the stormwater flows for the defined flood event without allowing flows to encroach upon private lots.

-PO4 8 E48

-cons rland flow paths (for any storm event) from newly structed roads and public open space areas do not a through private lots and allow safe and convenient ess for pedestrians and cyclists.
+PO4 8 E48 cons pass rland flow paths (for any storm event) from newly structed roads and public open space areas do not s through private lots and allow safe and convenient ess for pedestrians and cyclists.
 Drainage pathways are provided to accommodate overland flows from roads and public open space areas.
 The overland flow paths have a minimum width of 8m and are designed and constructed to allow safe and convenient access for pedestrians and cyclists.

-PO4 9 E49

-the 1 drair nuisa of th in po to ot for fle ride measures to properly manage surface flows for 1% AEP event (for the fully developed catchment) ning to and through the land to ensure no actionable ance is created to any person or premises as a result e development.
-The development must not result onding on adjacent land, redirection of surface flows her premises or blockage of a surface flow relief path lows exceeding the design flows for any underground the measurement.
+PO4 9 E49 the drain nuis of th in po to ot for fl vide measures to properly manage surface flows for 1% AEP event (for the fully developed catchment) ning to and through the land to ensure no actionable ance is created to any person or premises as a result be development.
+The development must not result onding on adjacent land, redirection of surface flows her premises or blockage of a surface flow relief path ows exceeding the design flows for any underground em within the development.
 The stormwater drainage system is designed and constructed in accordance with Planning scheme policy - Integrated design.

-PO5 0 No example provided.

-The stormwater management system is designed to:

-a. protect the environmental values in downstream waterways;

-b. maintain ground water recharge areas;

-C. preserve existing natural wetlands and associated buffers;

-d. avoid disturbing soils or sediments;

-e. avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas;

-f. maintain and improve receiving water quality;

-g. protect natural waterway configuration;

-h. protect natural wetlands and vegetation;

-i. protect downstream and adjacent properties;

-j. protect and enhance riparian areas.
+PO5 j0 No example provided.
+The stormwater management system is designed to: a. protect the environmental values in downstream waterways; b. maintain ground water recharge areas; C. preserve existing natural wetlands and associated buffers; d. avoid disturbing soils or sediments; e. avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas; f. maintain and improve receiving water quality; g. protect natural waterway configuration; h. protect natural wetlands and vegetation; i. protect downstream and adjacent properties; j. protect and enhance riparian areas.

-PO5 1 No example provided.

-- utilise methods and materials to minimise the whole a. of lifecycle costs of the stormwater management system; and - b. are coordinated with civil and other landscaping works.

-Note - Refer to Planning scheme policy - Integrated design for guidance on how to demonstrate achievement of this performance outcome.
+ign and construction of the stormwater management em: a. utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; and b. are coordinated with civil and other landscaping works. guio e - Refer to Planning scheme policy - Integrated design for dance on how to demonstrate achievement of this performance come.

-Native vegetation where not located in the Environmental areas overlay

-Reconfiguring a lot facilitates the retention of native vegetation by:

-- incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable: - b. ensuring habitat trees are located outside a development footprint.
+Native vegetation where not located in the Environmental areas overlay PO52 No example provided. onfiguring a lot facilitates the retention of native etation by: a. incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; b. ensuring habitat trees are located outside a development footprint.
 Where habitat trees are to be cleared, replacement fauna nesting boxes are provided at the rate of 1 nest box for every hollow removed.
-Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. - providing safe, unimpeded, convenient and ongoing wildlife movement: - d. avoiding creating fragmented and isolated patches of native vegetation. - ensuring that biodiversity quality and integrity of e. habitats is not adversely impacted upon but are maintained and protected; - ensuring that soil erosion and land degradation f. does not occur: - ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.

-contribute to safe and usable public spaces, a. through maintaining high levels of surveillance of parks, streets and roads that serve active transport are not visible from an adjoining road or public area a. unless;
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. c. providing safe, unimpeded, convenient and ongoing wildlife movement; d. avoiding creating fragmented and isolated patches of native vegetation. e. ensuring that biodiversity quality and integrity of habitats is not adversely impacted upon but are maintained and protected; f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
+Noi se PO 53 E53 Nois fenc se attenuation structure (e.g. walls, barriers or ces): Noise attenuation structures (e.g. walls, barriers or fences): a. contribute to safe and usable public spaces, through maintaining high levels of surveillance of parks, streets and roads that serve active transport a. are not visible from an adjoining road or public area unless;